mutating/simtypes/README.md

 - The basis of everything is the simplest type checking via [`isinstance`](https://docs.python.org/3/library/functions.html#isinstance).
 If you don't use any special types from `typing`, expect direct type matching.
 - `Union` support.
 You can combine the two types through a logical OR.
 - Checking the `Optional` type and `None` as an annotation.

+And that's what's not here:

+- Supports types with complex semantics from the [`typing`](https://docs.python.org/3/library/typing.html) module.
+- Checking the contents of collections.
+Collections are checked only for the base type.

+If you need more complex semantics, use static validation tools.
+If you need strange and expensive runtime checks that try to confuse static semantics by adding thousands of exceptions, use other runtime tools.
+Use this library if you need a MINIMUM.